krisheswaran/krisheswaran.github.io/_posts/2024-03-03-ai-endorses-ballot-measures.md

  curious to see how the model would predict SPUR's endorsement of Prop E, the one on which SPUR had refused to take a position one way or the other.
-When I looked at the outputs on the held out set (note that I had held out all of 2024), nearly all of them (with the exception of one) assigned either > 0.9 (high probability of a YES endorsement) or < 0.1 (high probability of a NO endorsement), which meant that the model was taking a pretty strong position on the opinion of a particular site.
-Then I figured out which row and column in my output matrix corresponded to the SPUR's Prop E prediction, and it turned out to be the exception.
-For that one, the model had assigned a probability of 0.4821, almost a fair coin toss.
+When I looked at the outputs on the held out set (note that I had held out all of 2024), the model had assigned nearly all of them a probability > 0.9 (likely YES endorsement) or < 0.1 (likely NO endorsement).
+Despite the noted problems with the model itself, I was nonetheless quite excited to see how it had placed it's bet on SPUR and Prop E. I cross-referenced the correct row and column corresponding to SPUR's Prop E prediction and realized than that it was the one exception in that my model had not assigned a high or low probability to.
+Instead, the model had assigned a probability of 0.4821, almost a fair coin toss.